-If you’re like most people, then you can sometimes be overwhelmed or just bored of the same old sights, the same old town or city, which is tiring and you only become gradually more tired.
-This is why taking a trip to spend time in nature is a good thing because it will allow you to relax fully, which will enable you to be happier in the long-term.
+If you’re like most people, you can sometimes be overwhelmed or bored with the same old sights, the same old town or city, which is tiring, and you only become gradually more tired.
+This is why taking a trip to spend time in nature is a good thing because it will allow you to relax fully, which will enable you to be happier in the long term.

 Boost Your Immune System

 The two points made have been about mental health, which can be different for everyone, either stronger or weaker, more susceptible to mental fatigue, and the like.
 But this one works for everyone, albeit on different levels but still.
 Being in nature boosts your immune system, which will allow you to fight off any pathogen more effectively, and you’ll be sick with the common cold less, which is always a benefit.

 This is due to phytoncides, or at the very least, that’s what scientists believe.
 There’s strong evidence to suggest that being in nature boosts your immune system, but no one is exactly certain as to why.
 But phytoncides could be it, which are the airborne chemicals that plants emit, which increase the count of white blood cells, cells of which fight off disease.

 Be Calmer and Live Longer

 Now, this has sort of already been addressed, but you’ll be calmer in nature, which will also transfer into your everyday life.
 If you’ve found yourself running out of patience more lately, then maybe it would be in your best interest to take a hike into the great outdoors and smell the roses.
 Destress yourself and let go of the trivial problems taking hold of your life.

 Letting go will allow you to live longer.
-The more worries you have, the higher the toll your body takes, so as long as you stay relaxed, you’ll be able to live happier and live a fuller life even, which will allow your body to be healthier.
+The more worries you have, the higher the toll your body takes, so as long as you stay relaxed, you’ll live happier and live a fuller life even, which will allow your body to be healthier.
 And obviously, the healthier your body, the longer you should live.
 So take a walk and enjoy the increased time to do it once more.